pagkly/Zed/Investopedia3/Wet Loan.md

 ## Wet Closings vs. Dry Closings

-Wet loans may go through either a traditional closing or a [dry closing](https://www.investopedia.com/terms/d/dry-closing.asp).
+Wet loans may go through either a traditional closing or a [[dry closing]](https://www.investopedia.com/terms/d/dry-closing.asp).
 A real estate closing is the completion of a transaction involving the sale or exchange of real property.
 A conventional closing consists of the following events:

 -   All necessary buyer and seller documentation are completed.
 -   The property title transfers to the purchaser.